kirkaracha/laravel-guzzle-service/README.md

-# laravel-guzzle-service
+# GuzzleGofer
-Laravel Guzzle Service
+Simple API for most common Guzzle use cases.